artsy/meta/meta/engineering_principles.md

 - Documentation on teams and processes could be open for others to reference and learn from
 - A regular meetup could be converted into a franchisable system for others to replicate

-The small improvements eventually add up so that you can feel like you're doing industry level work as a part of building Artsy.
+The small improvements eventually add up so that you can do industry level work as a part of building Artsy.

 - Examples